 Nestled on a narrow peninsula, the Hotel Zone comprises a strip of hotels and resorts within walking distance of the beach and fun watersports.
-The area offers an exciting selection of shops, nightspots, as well as several upscale seafood restaurants.
+The area in Cancun offers an exciting selection of shops, nightspots, as well as several upscale seafood restaurants.
 Buses run frequently between this neighborhood and the Downtown area, making it easy to get from the Hotel Zone to other parts of Cancun.

 Which Side of Cancun is Better?

 In Cancun, the Hotel Zone side is better than the Downtown area.

 Purposely built for tourism, the Hotel Zone caters for the vacation needs of all types of travelers.
 That is why most tourists choose to stay here, in addition to its being the safest area in the city.
 Located close to the Cancun International Airport, shuttles, buses and taxis link up the Hotel Zone with other areas all over the city, making it quite easy to get around.

 The heart and soul of Cancun tourism, the Hotel Zone is where it all happens for most tourists.
 Here you’ll find miles of picture-postcard beaches, lined with some of the country’s most luxurious resorts.
 The beaches boast gorgeous sands and sparkling blue waters, ideal for diverse watersports, and are lined with a fantastic array of restaurants, cafés and shops.

 Here is a list of places you should not stay in Cancun:

 - Parts of Downtown Cancun: Downtown Cancun is generally safe for tourists to stay, particularly the areas closest to the Hotel Zone.
 However, the farther you get from the Hotel Zone, the less touristy and more dangerous it becomes.